 - Sports Hall of Fame, Canisius College, 1993

 Currently I am the chair of the NATA LGBTQ+ Advisory Committee.
 This is a new committee as of 2017, and I am proud to be a founding member and the chair.
 In the past, as Director of District III (Mid-Atlantic Athletic Trainers Association) and a member of the NATA Board of Directors, I spent considerable time working in professional service.
 I review manuscripts for the Journal of Athletic Training and I assist our students in research projects.

 My dissertation was related to measuring the stiffness of the human Medial Collateral Ligament in males and females of distinct age groups.
 I am most interested in quantitative research related to clinical questions for the AT.

 For more information regarding Dr. Aronson’s publications, visit https://www.researchgate.net/profile/Patricia_Aronson

 I grew up in a small town in western New York but found heaven in Virginia while attending the University of Virginia.
 I live in a small house on top of a hill overlooking the James River.
 I am happiest when I am hiking in the mountains or rowing my boat on the James River.
-I have a very cute dog named Hank and a perfect cat named Chipper.
+I live with very cute dogs, named Hank and Madi, and a cat named Chipper.